What plans are being made for Fall 2021?

 - Face coverings: Macalester’s Mac Stays Safer community commitment and face covering policy requires everyone on the Macalester campus wear a face covering when indoors, and outdoors when six-foot physical distancing cannot be maintained.

 - Health monitoring: Daily health self-checks are the best way for each person to monitor their physical health.
-The college will provide a screening tool and community members will be asked to self-assess for symptoms each morning.

 - Quarantine and isolation: Reducing the number of students in on-campus residence halls allows us greater flexibility to quarantine students in single rooms should they be exposed.
 Students who are diagnosed with COVID-19 will be physically isolated.
 Physically-isolated students and students in quarantine will receive regular phone contact from campus health staff.
 Residential Life and the Office of Student Affairs will help coordinate arrangements for remote learning for physically isolated and quarantined students who live on- and off-campus.
 In addition, meals will be prepared and delivered for isolated/quarantined students on the college’s meal plan.
 Students will remain in physical isolation or quarantine until cleared by medical personnel.